fabiencelier/geoguessr-tips/README.md

 ## Google car

-Some countries have a special Google car that is easy to recognize:
+Some countries have a special Google car that is easy to recognize.

 ### Ghana